2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 • Receives the Competition Director’s approval to be promoted

-If a division has already been completed and presented Overall High Point awards, the promoted performance will be deemed as adjudication only and remain ineligible for Overall High Point awards.
+If a division has already completed and presented Overall High Point Awards, the promoted performance will be deemed as Adjudication Only and remain ineligible for Overall High Point Awards.

 If a dancer is promoted to a higher level in which their age division is not eligible, the dancer will compete in the lowest eligible age division offered in the promoted level.